Not really physical sweet cookies, just a digital technical cookie in your cache.

 Twitter (configuration): https://twitter.com/settings/security

-This site also includes certain components transmitted by Google Analytics, a web traffic analysis service provided by Google, Inc. (“Google”).
+This website also includes certain componets transmitted by Google Analytics, a web traffic analysis service provided by Google Inc. (“Google”).
 Also in this case they are third-party cookies collected and managed anonymously to monitor and improve the performance of the host site (performance cookies).

 For more information, please refer to the link below: